 Sun-Oka Beach Park, located at Summerland’s southern boundary, is one of the most superb beaches in the entire Okanagan.
 It offers a concession stand, washrooms, picnic tables, play area, and fire pits.

 Popular municipal beaches include Peach Orchard beach, Rotary beach and Powell beach.
 All offer restroom and change room facilities and picnic areas.
-Check out Tourism Summerland for more information on Summerland beaches.
+Check out Visit Summerland for more information on Summerland beaches.

 Summerland’s Lakeshore Racquets Club offers great facilities in a beautiful location.